YannisZang/YannisZang/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning CUDA and Triton
-- 👯 I’m looking to collaborate on RAG and AI infra.
+- 👯 I’m looking to collaborate on RAG and AI Infrastructure.

 <!--